Sales of digital content or services

 Second-hand products

-When buying a second-hand product, the customer is also entitled to a well-functioning product.
-The reversal of the burden of proof has also been extended to 1 year for second-hand products.
+When buying a second-hand product, the customer is entitled to a well-functioning product.
+The reversal of the burden of proof also applies to second-hand products.
+This means that there is a 12-month guarantee on products, unless you can prove that the customer is responsible for breaking it.